 Chase probably has some strange fact or talent up his sleeve that he is pressured to demonstrate to his fellow men on Night 1.
 I suspect he is going to be the house tattle tale.
 I’m cringing already.

-Brian is this season’s token liberal, which is made clear by his musical performance, his groovy, velvet, floral printed blazer and the sixties inspired psychedelic sun pattern on his banjo strap.
-It’s safe to say Brian didn’t vote for Trump, and he has accepted the fact that men, like women, are also human beings who have emotions.
-This makes Brian the wokest bro in the whole house.
+Ryan is this season’s token liberal, which is made clear by his musical performance, his groovy, velvet, floral printed blazer and the sixties inspired psychedelic sun pattern on his banjo strap.
+It’s safe to say Ryan didn’t vote for Trump, and he has accepted the fact that men, like women, are also human beings who have emotions.
+This makes Ryan the wokest bro in the whole house.

 Darius did himself zero favors the second he stepped on stage.
 He took his time approaching Becca and kept pausing being like oh damn, look at her.
 Becca had to literally summon him to get him to move faster.
 I’m annoyed.
 THEN Darius did the most and apologized on behalf of his gender/Arie for mixing up actions and feelings.
 THEN he tells Becca that the audience is great, making friends is great, but he truly is here for her.
 During this short introduction he has somehow managed to inadvertently align himself with Arie’s behavior and draw attention to the fact that he is here for the splendor of the show.
 Darius then does this weird thing and stands back and admires Becca and says, “That’s me, that’s gonna be me”, not so subtly suggesting that he’s already got her, when he absolutely does not.
 Becca reminds him not to get ahead of himself.